4Players/odin-unity-demo/README.md

 More info on this sample project can be found here: https://developers.4players.io/odin/guides/unity/pun-sample/.

-## Download the Windows Binary
+## Download the Binary

-You can download the Windows binary here: https://github.com/4Players/odin-unity-demo/releases/latest
+You can download the binaries here: https://github.com/4Players/odin-unity-demo/releases/latest

 ## Download for Unity